 While chronic venous insufficiency is the underlying cause of some varicose veins, vein experts know that several factors can contribute to spider vein development.
 Some of the most common causes include:

-- Working a job that requires you to stand for long hours.
+- Occupation: Working a job that requires you to stand for long hours.

 Obviously, you can only control some of these causes.
 If you want to avoid varicose veins and spider veins, though, you can make some lifestyle decisions that will lower your susceptibility.